 Porsche 718 Boxster Electric

 The Porsche 718 Boxster EV program has been approved, and it’s heading to dealerships by the middle of the decade.
 Porsche informed investors in the prospectus for its IPO on September 19, 2022, that it is investing in the Stuttgart-Zuffenhausen plant in preparation for the launch of the 718 Boxster Electric.
-In November 2022, spy photographers caught an early prototype undergoing road testing.
+Photos of the electric roadster’s test mules have made rounds on the web several times.

 Release date: 2025